Gwen Stefani Reveals Her ‘Deal Breaker’ With Blake Shelton Ahead Of ‘The Voice’

 Keys, who joined the show for the first time last season, gushed about having Stefani on board.
 Not only is Stefani one of her good friends, but Keys called her a “beautiful soul” and admitted that she loves “her style and her kindness and her sweetness.”

 Stefani shares similar thoughts about Keys, saying, “Alicia is unbelievably inspiring.
 She has a spirit and an energy to her that just has an impact, and she’s just full of goodness,” Gwen said, returning the favor.
 “There’s been a lot of love and lots of laughing.”
-With their friendship overshadow Shelton’s bromance with Adam Levine?
+Will their friendship overshadow Shelton’s bromance with Adam Levine?

 Happy bday to my homie @aliciakeys ❤️ #talentandheart Gx